DataDog/integrations-extras/agora_analytics/README.md

 ## Setup

-### Installation

-The Agora Analytics integration emits metrics to Datadog.
-No installation is required on the Datadog side.

 ### Configuration

-Visit Agora Analytic's integration [documentation][1] for details on configuring the Agora Analytics Datadog Connector.
+See the Agora Analytic's integration [documentation][1] for details on configuring the Agora Analytics Datadog Connector.

 ## Data Collected